 I arrived at Colgate in 1997 and promptly got to teach subjects that I had never studied, from Energy and Sustainability to Statistical Mechanics.
 (How I earned a physics undergraduate degree without statistical mechanics—in fact, with only one upper-level course in physics—is a story for another time!)
 It’s absolutely true that you learn best by teaching, and I encourage all our students to get involved in peer tutoring.

 My initial research at Colgate used time-domain terahertz spectroscopy to study single-molecule magnets, and I’m currently using this technique to study GHz resonators made from carbon nanotubes.
 I’ve also had the chance to investigate many other problems that intrigued me.
 I have ongoing projects to quantify insulation in buildings, make solar trackers appropriate for developing nations, characterize a diffusion demonstration, and study air pollution in Uganda.

 I’ve also had opportunities to visit and live in other areas of the world, taking students on two extended study trips to learn about renewable energy in Norway, twice leading semester-long trips to Cardiff, Wales, and spending a year as a Fulbright fellow in Mbarara, Uganda.
-(See an article I wrote for the Colgate Scene, “On the Bright Side”) My next adventure starts in September, when I’ll become the editor of the American Journal of Physics, which is the American Association of Physics Teachers’s journal focusing on university-level physics education.
+(See an article I wrote for the Colgate Scene, “On the Bright Side”) My new adventure is the position of editor-in-chief of the American Journal of Physics, which is the American Association of Physics Teachers’ journal focusing on university-level physics education.